Medical Board of Australia - Expedited Specialist pathway: accepted qualification list

 Qualification specifications:

-Qualification awarded under any RCGP curriculum from 2007 following satisfactory completion of a GMC or Postgraduate Medical Education and Training Board approved general practice specialist training program in the United Kingdom
+Qualification awarded under any RCGP curriculum from August 2007 following satisfactory completion of a GMC or Postgraduate Medical Education and Training Board approved general practice specialist training program in the United Kingdom1.

 Additional evidence required: